Q: What is the pace of the group?

 Q: Do I need to RSVP and why do you check in/count people?

 A: Yes, having an accurate/reliable RSVP turnout is a big part of the group's success!
-The group distinguishes itself from other running groups with a high level of familiarity, where you can recognize/meet/remember other members, and they can recognize/meet/remember you.
-In addition, the organizer and the bars need headcounts (the record is 130) to make our events possible.
+It supports the high level of familiarity that has distinguished the group since its smaller beginnings while also keeping it accessible for all.
+Plus we need to give bars headcounts (the record is 130) to make our events possible.
 As a bonus, Meetup will tally the runs that you attend so you earn your way to the Fun Run Century Club!

-Both no-shows and non-RSVP show-ups are unsupportive of the group, are disrespectful of the other attendees, and jeopardize the group's continuation, so repeat offenders have to be removed, which is always a bummer.
-When plans change, you can can always update your RSVP on the website or app--it takes only a second!
+No-shows dampen the experience of others who attend, especially newcomers, anticipating a certain group size.
+Non-RSVP show-ups seem creepy and stalker-ish, and cause problems for coordinating with bars.
+Therefore repeat offenders have to be removed, which is always a bummer.
+When plans change, you can always change your RSVP on the website or app--it takes only a second and we appreciate it!